 fiction from my head

 There was a knock on the studio door.
-She stood, but the door was already opening and her mother, Candace, was already guiding her wheelchair in.
-On her lap was a plate of cookies and a thermos.
+She stood, but it was already opening and her mother, Candace, was guiding her wheelchair in.
+On her lap was a tray with cookies and a thermos.
 “Sorry to disturb,” she said.
 “Thought you might want a snack and also to know what time it is.
 Eleven.”

 Candace wheeled to face the painting.
-“Love it,” she said.
-“It’s wonderful.
+“Love it.
+It’s wonderful.
 Look at those kids.
 Don’t you want to be them?
 It makes me want to get someone to design something to fling paraplegics into the air just for the hell of it.”

 “I’ll get right on it, Mom.”
 At some time during the day Candace had taken the long grey braid of her hair and pinned it into a strange and complicated figure eight.
-It looked like she’d suspended a race track from her ears.She was always original, that was certain.
+It looked like she’d suspended a Hot Wheels track from her ears.She was always original, that was certain.

 Candace turned to face her.
-“The world would be as amazed by your work as I am if you ever showed them to anyone.
+“The world would be as amazed by your work as I am if you ever showed it to anyone.
 Look at them.”
 She waved her arm toward the canvases leaning three or four deep against the wall.
 “They want to be seen.
 They want to be bought.”

 “You are not my daughter,” Candace laughed.
 “I must have stolen you from your real parents who were apparently statisticians.”

 “Give it up, Mom.
 And anyway, something’s not right.
 I’m not sure how to fix it.”